THE LIBRARY IS OPEN ONLINE! Our physical space and collections remain inaccessible. Library resources and services are available online.

-Access to many libraries -- in the NYC area and around the globe -- is being curtailed because of the coronavirus.
-The situation is evolving and changing rapidly.
-Before planning a visit to another library part of the SHARES or METRO programs, please check with the library first to make sure it is open to visitors or ask us to find out for you.
+Access to many libraries — in NYC and around the world — continues to be curtailed because of the coronavirus.
+Before planning a visit to another library, including any library in the SHARES and/or METRO programs, check to make sure it is open to visitors.

 The Manhattan Research Library Initiative (MaRLI) is a borrowing program governed by the New York Public Library, New York University Libraries, and Columbia University Libraries.